BurnOutTrader/fund-forge/README.md

 [more on architecture](#Architecture)

 ## Demonstration Testing Data
-You can download data that I have already parsed [here](https://1drv.ms/f/s!AllvRPz1aHoThKF125tuEG16grLM_Q?e=Yukrv6)
+You can download data that I have already parsed [here](https://1drv.ms/f/s!AllvRPz1aHoThKQU2hQbLEBqZyQ5RA?e=nzilot

-The Forex folder should be put into the following directory "ff_data_server/data/historical/Test".
+The Oanda folder should be put into the following directory "ff_data_server/data/historical/".

-The parsed data includes Quote data for AUD-CAD and EUR-CAD from start of 06/2024 to end of 08/2024.
-From this data your strategy will consolidate Candles or QuoteBars of any desired resolution, with open bar values being accurate to the latest quoted bid ask.

 ## File and Folder Structure
 1 file per day for base data, since we focus on keeping only the lowest resolution data available with each vendor.